As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - ½ shredded onion

-- 1 tbsp salsa (your favorite)
+- 1 tablespoon salsa your favorite

-- 1 tsp chili powder
+- 1 teaspoon chili powder

-- ½ tsp cumin
+- ½ teaspoon cumin

-- ½ cup cornmeal or breadcrumbs (gluten free, if necessary)
+- ½ cup cornmeal or breadcrumbs gluten free, if necessary

 - ¼ cup flaxmeal